Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Psalm 94:18-19: “When I said, ‘My foot is slipping,’ Your love, O Lord, supported me.
 When anxiety was great within me, Your consolation brought joy to my soul.”

-Psalm 94:22: “But the Lord has become my fortress, and my God the rock in whom I take refuge.”
+Psalm 94:22 (KJV): “But the Lord is my defence; and my God is the rock of my refuge.”

 Psalm 107:13-14: "Then they cried to the Lord in their trouble, and He saved them from their distress.
 He brought them out of darkness and the deepest gloom and broke away their chains."